Back-released click: Production

 Lionnet describes the clicks as follows:

 Velar clicks are produced with closed lips in those languages known to have them.
 For this reason, it was at first thought that the front articulation was labial:

 However, the labial closure does not appear to be distinctive.
 Although articulatory measurements have not been done, it appears that the two relevant articulations are dorsal and coronal: The rear articulation appears to be at the very front of the velum, near the hard palate (at least in Wolof and Laal), and the front articulation is dental or alveolar.
 The lips are closed merely because that is their rest position; opening the lips has no effect on the consonant.
 That is, the setup of a velar click is very much like one of the coronal clicks, [ǀ, ǂ, ǃ], but with the roles of the two closures of the tongue reversed.

 In Mundang and Kanuri, the rear articulation is said to be uvular and back-velar rather than front-velar.
 Comparisons between the languages have yet to be done.

 Occurrence

 Paralinguistic velar clicks are attested from a number of languages in west and central Africa, from Senegal in the west to northern Cameroon and southern Chad in the east.
 The literature reports at least Laal, Mambay, Mundang, and Kanuri in the east, and Wolof and Mauritanian Pulaar in the west.

 In Wolof, a back-released velar click is in free variation with a lateral click or an alveolar click.
 It means 'yes' when used once, and 'I see' or 'I get it' when repeated.
-It's also used for back-channeling.
+It is also used for back-channeling.
 In Laal as well, it is used for "strong agreement" and back-channeling, and is in free variation with the lateral click.
 It appears to have the same two functions in the other languages.